act-rules/act-rules.github.io/_rules/SC1-3-1-aria-required-owned-element.md

 #### Inapplicable example 1

-Element with explicite semantic role `list` is not exposed to assistive technologies.
+Element with explicit semantic role `list` is not exposed to assistive technologies.

 ```html
 <ul role='list' aria-hidden='true'>